FrontEndFoxes/kitchen-sune/src/recipes/sweet-rice.md

 # Sweet Creamy Rice

-Tradicional portuguese sweet, sprinkled with cinnamon, usually cooked by our grandmothers with love
+This is a traditional Portuguese sweet, sprinkled with cinnamon, usually cooked by our grandmothers with love

 ## Ingredients

-- 1 large cup carolin rice
+- 1 large cup carolina rice
 - 1+1/2 large cup hot water
 - 3/4 large cup sugar
 - 2 lemon peel